ocastastudios/docker-mariadb-galera/README.md

 ##Mitigation
 Only add new nodes when all current nodes are full masters

+#Backup
+The `:s3backup` version of this container can be run as part of a cluster of non-backup MariaDBGalera containers and will perform backups to s3 dependant on the configured cron schedule

 ### Automatic Periodic Backups

 You can set the `SCHEDULE` environment variable like `-e SCHEDULE="@daily"` to run the backup automatically.
 More information about the scheduling can be found [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).

+### Restoring from backup

+This container also contains a script to restore a backup from s3.
+The container should not be part of a cluster when perfomring a restore.
+To run a restore an additional environment needs to be set `RESTORE_FILENAME` which contains the name of the file to copy from s3 and restore from.
+In order to restore run the container and execute the command:

+    /usr/local/bin/s3restore.sh

+This will restore the database to the _/var/lib/mysql_ directory